nst-guide/naip/README.md

 > python download.py --help
 Usage: download.py [OPTIONS]

+  Download raw NAIP imagery for given geometry

 Options:
   --bbox TEXT  Bounding box to download data for.
 Should be west, south, east,
-               north.  [required]
+               north.
+  --file FILE  Geospatial file with geometry to download data for.
+Will
+               download all image tiles that intersect this geometry.
+Must be a file format that GeoPandas can read.
   --overwrite  Re-download and overwrite existing files.
-  --high_res   Download high-res 1/3 arc-second DEM.
   --help       Show this message and exit.
 ```

-This script calls the [National Map API](https://viewer.nationalmap.gov/tnmaccess/api/index)
+This script calls the [National Map
-and finds all the 1x1 degree elevation products that intersect the given bounding
+API](https://viewer.nationalmap.gov/tnmaccess/api/index) and finds all the
+3.75'x3.75' NAIP imagery files that intersect the given bounding box or
-box.
-Right now, this uses 1 arc-second data, which has about a 30 meter
-resolution.
-It would also be possible to use the 1/3 arc-second seamless data,
-which is the best seamless resolution available for the continental US, but
-those file sizes are 9x bigger, so for now I'm just going to generate from the 1
-arc-second.
+geometry.
+By default, it only downloads the most recent image, if more than one
+exist.

 The script then downloads each of these files to `data/raw/`.
 By default,
 it doesn't re-download and overwrite a file that already exists.
 If you wish to
 overwrite an existing file, use `--overwrite`.

-#### `unzip.sh`

-Takes downloaded DEM data from `data/raw/`, unzips it, and places it in `data/unzipped/`.

-#### `gdaldem`
+#### `gdal`

-Use `gdalbuildvrt` to generate a virtual dataset of all DEM tiles, `gdaldem` to
+Use `gdalbuildvrt` to generate a virtual dataset of all image tiles and
-generate a hillshade, and `gdal2tiles` to cut the output raster into map tiles.
+`gdal2tiles` to cut the output raster into map tiles.

-`gdaldem` options:

--   `-multidirectional`:

-    > multidirectional shading, a combination of hillshading illuminated from 225 deg, 270 deg, 315 deg, and 360 deg azimuth.

--   `s` (scale):

-    > Ratio of vertical units to horizontal.
-If the horizontal unit of the
-    > source DEM is degrees (e.g Lat/Long WGS84 projection), you can use
-    > scale=111120 if the vertical units are meters (or scale=370400 if they are
-    > in feet)

-    Note that this won't be exact, since those scale conversions are only really
-    valid at the equator, but I had issues warping the VRT to a projection in
-    meters, and it's good enough for now.

 `gdal2tiles.py` options:

--   `--processes`: number of individual processes to use for generating the base tiles.
+-   `--processes`: number of individual processes to use for generating the base
+    tiles.
 Change this to a suitable number for your computer.
 -   I also use my forked copy of `gdal2tiles.py` in order to generate high-res retina tiles

 ## Usage